-- In terms of the desired size and teacher-pupil ratio of the Department of Basic Education, there will be a deficit of 3 primary schools in Kokosi with the addition of Extension 6 and 7.
-Sufficient provision will be available once Kokosi Extension 6 and 7 have been proclaimed. - With the construction of houses in Extension 6 and 7, one additional high school will be required.
+- In terms of the desired size and teacher-pupil ratio of the Department of Basic Education, there will be a deficit of 1 primary school in Kokosi with the addition of Extension 6. - With the construction of houses in Extension 6 and 7, one additional high school will be required.
 Land will be available in Extension 7. - It should be noted that a new primary and high school is currently under construction.
 The two schools will be located next to each other and will share facilities.
 The facility is situated between Kokosi and Fochville.
 The Education department envisages that this school will serve the entire region with the boarding facilities that will accommodate pupils from rural areas.
 This new school will accommodate learners from Kokosi and Fochville.
 Another school in Extension 7 may not be needed in the short to medium term.
-The land will however still be available for future educational use as the needs evolve. - In terms of population size, Kokosi requires a single well equipped clinic.
-Due to walking distances however, there are two clinics and both can be expanded if needed.
-Thus the provision is sufficient.
+The land will however still be available for future educational use as the needs evolve. - A new Community Healthcare Centre will be constructed on a portion of Erf 3335 which will bring healthcare services up to a satisfactory level.
 Fochville has a small private hospital and Carletonville is home to the Sybrand Van Niekerk public hospital that serves the entire Merafong. - A large capacity social hall is needed in Kokosi in addition to what is currently available.
-Erf 3335 Extension 4 is available as part of the proposed Social Development Cluster. - Due to the locality of the existing library in the far northern part of Kokosi (Ext.
-2) another is needed and can be provided for on Erf 3335 Ext.
-4 as part of the planned Social Development Cluster. - Kokosi needs another community park equipped with ablution and recreational infrastructure.
-Erf 3335 Ext.
-4 (proposed Social Development Cluster) or park erven in Ext.
-6 and 7. - The existing fire station in Fochville provides adequate coverage in case of emergencies.
+It should be located at the new Kokosi Hub site.
+The old hall could be sold to a church once the newer hall has been constructed. - Due to the locality of the existing library in the far northern part of Kokosi (Ext.
+2) another has been provided for on Erf 3335 Ext.
+4 - Kokosi needs another community park equipped with ablution and recreational infrastructure.
+The Kokosi Hub site is very well suited. - The existing fire station in Fochville provides adequate coverage in case of emergencies. - As far as possible and practical, all new facilities must be clustered in the new Kokosi Hub.